Jim Goad

-James Thaddeus Goad (born 1960 or 1961) is an American author and publisher.
-Goad co-authored and published the zine Answer Me! and The Redneck Manifesto.
+James Thaddeus Goad (1960 or 1961) is an American author and publisher.
+Goad co-authored and published the magazine Answer Me! and The Redneck Manifesto.

-Personal life

-Early life
+Early life and education

-Goad grew up in Philadelphia, describing himself as a loner, misanthrope and weirdo.
+James Thaddeus Goad was born in Ridley Park, Pennsylvania in 1960 or 1961.
+He grew up in Philadelphia, describing himself as a loner, misanthrope and weirdo.
 He attended a Catholic school run by nuns.
 He experienced violent treatment from his parents and bullies at his school, eventually learning to fight back.

 Goad moved to New York City to study acting and was accepted to study at New York University under Stella Adler.
+Goad graduated in 1985 with a B.A. in Journalism from Temple University while living in New Jersey.
+In the early 1980s, Goad met Debbie Rosalie, who was eight years older, in New York.
+They relocated to Los Angeles and were married in 1987.